stevenc-stb/spdx-3-model/model/Hardware/Hardware.md

 2. for every `/Hardware/HBOMPhysical` If the property mass is defined then massUnit must be defined.

-3. For evert `/Hardware/HBOMPhysical` If the property dimensions and centerofMass is defined then both centerofMass and dimensions have the same coordinateorientationType for x, y, and z.
+3. For evert `/Hardware/HBOMPhysical` If the property dimensions and centerOfMass is defined then both centerOfMass and dimensions have the same coordinateOrientationType for x, y, and z.